AppGharage/Curriculum/README.md

 ## Introduction
 > Want to learn how to develop Web applications?
 This is a curriculum we at AppGharage have developed to train and vet our developers.
 If you are
-> consfused as to what learn or how to become a Web Developer this Curriculumn will guide and
+> confused as to what to learn or how to become a Web Developer, this Curriculum will guide and
 > not make you follow trendy tools and stacks.